ngbeslhang/Rotom/cogs/README.md

-## Extensions (cogs)
+# Extensions (cogs)
-Rotom supports all cogs written for discord.py, but there's no guarantee that every extrensions will:
+Rotom supports all cogs written with rewrite version of `discord.py`'s* command extension, but:
 - Support both async and rewrite version of `discord.py`
-- Use Rotom's non-standard features
+- Use Rotom's non-standard* features
-- Supporting Rotom at all (due to possible usage of other bots' non-standard features) **NOTE**: By non-standard I mean anything that's not officially included inside discord.py (and usually written by third-party)
+- No guarantee that they will be supported by Rotom out-of-the-box...
+  - ... which means they *might* require modification to work with Rotom.

+* ...as long as it's vanilla (unmodified)

-### Writing extensions
+## Writing extensions
 **NOTE**: Everything under this section, including the sub-sections, should support other bots written in `discord.py`'s `command` extension unless Rotom's non-standard features were used.

-TBD
+### Configuration
+All cogs' setttings can be set as a global key with the cog name as the key name (more in config_template.yml), and there is a special helper called `rotom.Bot.get_conf`.

+The returned object will be under `dict` type.
+BUNCH might probably be considered to replace it instead.

-#### Multi-file extensions
+### Multi-file extensions
 Refer to `cogs` folder -> `cog_website` folder and `website.py`.